iansan5653/gas-ts-template/readme.md

   - `example.ts` Gives an example of how to export something from a local file.
   - `index.ts` Provides you with the five basic triggers prebuilt, as well as an example of how to import from a local file.
-  - `global.d.ts` Provides type-definitions for the global object from which triggers are exported.
 - `.clasp.json` Provides the configuration for Clasp, the command-line tool which pushes code to Google Apps Script.
 - `.claspignore` Tells Clasp to ignore every file except for `Code.js`, `appsscript.json`, and